pjd-dev/portfolio/README.md

 ### Podman / SELinux note

 On SELinux-enabled systems (Fedora, RHEL, etc.) Podman bind-mounts may deny container write access to host directories.
-When running the Vault container you must use a relabel option such as `:Z` on the mount so the container can write to `/vault`.
-The provided `podman/run-vault.sh` script applies `:Z` automatically; if you run `podman` manually, add `-v /host/path:/vault:Z` or use a proper volume.
+The `./scripts/vault start` workflow mounts `/vault` with `:Z` automatically; if you run `podman` manually, add `-v /host/path:/vault:Z` or use a proper volume.

 ---